varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.2.rst

   * The ``Hit``, ``HitMiss`` and ``HitPass`` log records grew an additional field with the remaining TTL of the object at the time of the lookup.
-While this should greatly help troubleshooting, this might break tools relying on those records to get the VXID of the object hit during lookup.
+While this should greatly help troubleshooting, it might break tools relying on those records to get the VXID of the object hit during lookup.

     Instead of using ``Hit``, such tools should now use ``Hit[1]``,